bcgov/nr-funbucks/CONTRIBUTING.md

 4. New pull request(PR) will appear in https://github.com/bcgov-nr/nr-funbucks/pulls

-5. Wait for the PR being reviewed and approved.
-Merge the code change into main branch in the Github repo

-6. One time action to add another remote repo from Bitbucket to Github local repo

     - Command: git remote add stash https://user.name%40gov.bc.ca@bwa.nrs.gov.bc.ca/int/stash/scm/oneteam/oneteam-nr-funbucks.git

     Confirm there are two remote repo links (origin and stash):